Function X Price Reaches $0.12 (FX)

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-Function X’s launch date was November 17th, 2017.
+Function X launched on November 17th, 2017.
 Function X’s total supply is 408,520,357 tokens.
-The official message board for Function X is medium.com/functionx.
-The Reddit community for Function X is https://reddit.com/r/functionx/ and the currency’s Github account can be viewed here.
 The official website for Function X is functionx.io.
 Function X’s official Twitter account is @functionx_io and its Facebook page is accessible here.
+The Reddit community for Function X is https://reddit.com/r/functionx/ and the currency’s Github account can be viewed here.
+Function X’s official message board is medium.com/functionx.

 Function X is a next-generation internet service framework.
 It has created a completely new ecosystem of service framework by improving the existing internet and blockchain architecture, combining the benefits of both worlds and using the most commonly used technical solutions.
 Function X employed a systematic approach towards software/hardware co-design, to allow all existing applications, websites, data and services to be completely decentralized, helping to lay a solid foundation for future development paths of the next generation internet.”